JaekyoungChang/A2-Group7/README.md

 # A2-Group7

+## Compiling the program

+To compile the program please run the "compile" script from within the "A2-Group7-main" directory (the directory that contains this file).

+> Note 1: you will have to select the appropriate "compile" script your operating system - `compile.bat` is for a Windows-based OS and `compile.sh` is for a Linux-based OS.
+If you are using a Linux-based OS, you may need to make the script executable first by running `chmod +x compile.sh`.

+If you would like to manually compile the program, simply follow the commands in the "compile" script.

+## Runnning the program

-To run the program please open the "run_this" file from within the A2-Group7-main folder.
-This is the same folder that contains this file.
+To run the program please run the "run" script from within the "A2-Group7-main" directory (the directory that contains this file).

-*Note 1: you will have to select the appropriate "run_this" file for your operating system*
+> Note 2: you will have to select the appropriate "run" script for your operating system - `run.bat` is for a Windows-based OS and `run.sh` is for a Linux-based OS.
+If you are using a Linux-based OS, you may need to make the script executable first by running `chmod +x run.sh`.*

-If you are unable to use the "run_this" files, please use the following steps:
+If you would like to manually run the program, simply follow the commands in the "run" script.
- - For the purposes of this guide it will be assumed that you will extract the zip folder containing the program to the desktop.
-If you extract the folder to another location, you will need to modify the instructions accordingly.

- If you are using Windows 10:
-  1. Open Command Prompt by clicking on the start menu and then type cmd.
-Choose Command Prompt from the options available.
-  2. Once in Command Prompt navigate to the A2-Group7-main folder by typing the following in to Command Prompt: cd C:\Users\<Your Username>\Desktop\A2-Group7-main (Please note that you will need to change <Your Username> to your own username.)
-  3. Then type the following and then press enter: set CLASSPATH=%CLASSPATH%;.\bin
-  4. Finally, run the program by typing the following, and then pressing enter: java cinco.ticket.Main

-  If you are using Linux:
-  1. -

 ## Using the program

-To use the program, you must first create an account (refer to [Creating an account](#creating-an-account)).
+To use the program, you must first [create an account](#creating-an-account).
+You can then [log in](#logging-in-to-the-system) to be taken to the [ticket menu](#using-the-ticket-menu).

-*Note 2: You can type x at any time to return to the previous menu.*
+> Note 3: You can type x at any time to return to the previous menu.

 If you would like to exit the program at this stage, please choose "4.
 Exit".